MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ### What does `do` do?

 It doesn't look so weird if you recall how imperative programming works...
 But we are in the functional world now, so what is going on?
-Haskell provides [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation), which is just syntactic sugar for chaining the actions and bindings (not just IO, in general!) in a simple manner instead of using `>>` (*then*) and `>>=` (*bind*) operators of the typeclass `Monad`.
+Haskell provides [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation), which is just a syntactic sugar for chaining actions and bindings (not just IO, in general!) in a simple manner instead of using `>>` (*then*) and `>>=` (*bind*) operators of the typeclass `Monad`.
+We cover this topic in detail in the next lecture, right now you can remember that although `do` looks imperative, it is actually still pure thanks to a smart "trick".

-When you use binding operator `<-`, it means that result of a bound action can be used in following actions.
-In the example with `main4`, IO action `getLine` is of type `IO String` and you want to use the wrapped `String` - you *bind* the result to name `name` and then use it in combination with pure function `sayHello` for next action which will do the output.
+When you use the binding operator `<-`, it means that the result of a bound action can be used in following actions.
+In the example with `main4`, IO action `getLine` is of type `IO String` and you want to use the wrapped `String` - you *bind* the result to name `name` and then use it in combination with pure function `sayHello` for the following action that will do the output.
 The `do` block consists of actions and bindings and binding cannot be the last one!

 You might have noticed the `return` in custom `promptInt` action.
-It is not a keyword but just a function of the typeclass `Monad` which is used for wrapping back something, in this case `return :: String -> IO String`.
-We will look at all the `Monad` properties in detail next time.
+This is a confusing thing for beginners, as `return` here has **nothing to do** with imperative languages return.
+The confusing thing is that it *looks* very much like it.
+However, conceptually it is not a control-flow expression, but just a function of the typeclass `Monad` which is used for wrapping back something, in this case `return :: String -> IO String`.
+This is one of the reasons why PureScript got rid of `return` and uses `pure` instead.
+Again, we will look at this in detail in the next lecture.

 ### Be `interact`ive

-Very interesting action for building a simple CLI is `interact :: (String -> String) -> IO ()`.
+A very interesting construct for building a simple CLI is `interact :: (String -> String) -> IO ()`.
 The interact function takes a function of type `String -> String` as its argument.
 The **entire** input from the standard input device is passed to this function as its argument, and the resulting string is output on the standard output device.
+Btw. this is a nice example of a higher-order function at work, right?

 ```haskell
 import Data.Char